- This story is regularly updated for relevance. Last updated: March 31, 2021

 With people taking serious precautions to avoid contracting COVID-19, such as social distancing and wearing masks, it stands to reason that this year’s cold and flu season would also be suppressed.
 However, as with most things pertaining to the coronavirus and other respiratory ailments, it’s not quite as straightforward as you might think.
 The question of “Are people still getting colds” isn’t necessarily an easy one to answer.

-Medical experts still recommend getting the flu shot this year—if for no other reason than to avoid a so-called “twindemic”—and early data suggests we may see fewer influenza cases this year.
-Flu season typically hits the Southern Hemisphere in May or June, but data from Australia points to pandemic restrictions having pushed many non-flu viruses out of circulation this year.
+Medical experts still recommended getting the flu shot in 2020—if for no other reason than to avoid a so-called “twindemic”—and early data suggests we may see fewer influenza cases this flu season.
+It typically hits the Southern Hemisphere in May or June, but data from Australia points to pandemic restrictions having pushed many non-flu viruses out of circulation this year.

 Researchers tracking the transmission of respiratory viruses in New York, Washington, and Texas believe that the United States could be primed for a similar trend.
 But while Australia and other countries in the Southern Hemisphere may have essentially skipped flu season—pathogens that cause the common cold known as “rhinoviruses” still managed to thrive in these areas during pandemic times.